AI Application Benchmarking: Power-Aware Performance Analysis for Vision and Language Models: Introduction

 Despite this growing dependency, existing benchmarking approaches are poorly aligned with the practical performance requirements of deep learning workloads on HPC systems.
 Many established benchmarks, like MLPerf~\cite{mattson2019mlperf}, focus on time-to-convergence metrics rather than throughput-oriented measurements (e.g., images or tokens per second).
 Even under fixed random seeds, convergence-based metrics can lead to non-deterministic and non-comparable results due to stochastic training dynamics.
 Moreover, scaling to multiple nodes introduces changes in effective batch size through data-parallel aggregation, often requiring specialized optimizers (e.g. LARS~\cite{you2017large} or LAMB~\cite{you2020large}) that inject additional noise into the optimization process.
 Existing large-scale benchmarking frameworks, such as MLPerf, further introduce significant system complexity and integration overhead, particularly in containerized environments without substantial system-specific adaptations.
 The focus on performance metrics also frequently ignores the rapidly growing energy footprint of \ac{ai} workloads, which has become a critical concern at a global scale~\cite{chen2025datacenter}, with some hyperscalers even deploying gas turbines to meet electricity demand\footnote{\url{https://www.theguardian.com/environment/2026/feb/13/elon-musk-xai-datacenters-air-pollution-mississippi}} or consider to deploy small modular reactors\footnote{\url{https://world-nuclear.org/news-and-media/press-statements/world-nuclear-association-welcomes-microsoft-corporation-as-newest-member}}.
 This raises the need to better understand the trade-offs between raw performance and power consumption, as marginal performance gains often come at disproportionate energy costs, making the identification of power-efficient operating regimes critical for sustainable \ac{ai} deployment.

 In this work, we introduce a work-in-progress \ac{ai} application benchmarking framework with first application scenarios and analyse their performance characteristics in combination with their energy profile.
-Specifically, we provide these contributions: \begin{enumerate} \item \textbf{Open-source benchmarking framework} for performance evaluation of widely used AI-workloads in computer vision and large language models. \item \textbf{Systematic performance analysis} of the AI-workloads under power capping scenarios. \item \textbf{Energy efficiency analysis} in the context of performance--energy trade-offs. \item \textbf{Cross-platform experimental evaluation} across state-of-the-art GPU gnerations, including NVIDIA H100, NVIDIA H200, and AMD MI300X. \end{enumerate}
+Specifically, we provide these contributions: \begin{enumerate} \item \textbf{Open-source benchmarking framework} for performance evaluation of widely used AI-workloads in computer vision and large language models. \item \textbf{Systematic performance analysis} of the AI-workloads under different power-limit settings. \item \textbf{Energy efficiency analysis} in the context of performance--energy trade-offs. \item \textbf{Cross-platform experimental evaluation} across state-of-the-art GPU generations, including NVIDIA H100, NVIDIA H200, and AMD MI300X. \end{enumerate}